--- District Fifteen: Bellen Boulevard ---

 Now Entering Designated Competition Area: Silver Star is not responsible for any Competition-related injuries.

-“Yeah, yeah,” Derek deleted the message only to find its twin waiting.
-Banishing that with a violent swipe, he waded another five feet before a new sender filled his screen.
+Deleting the message with a violent swipe, he waded another five feet before a new ping filled his ear.

 Message From: Hayabusa Combined Enterprises

 Eighty meters wide at the top and sixty at the bottom, Gutter 15 was a deep scar in District 15’s urban sprawl.
-When it rained, Gutter 15 became a magnificent river that drowned the steaming trash-plains visible now.
-Paved with broken bottles, ash, and graffiti the walkway ringing its sloped walls was testament to the view.
+When it rained, a magnificent river drowned the steaming trash-plains visible now.
+The broken bottles, ash, and graffiti paving the walkway ringing its sloped walls was testament to the view.

-It was a rhetorical question.
 Daemons emerged wherever humans gathered, arising from primordial network-soups to become intelligences that acted as librarian, manager, and publisher.
 Indispensable, they provided a singular access to all digital life.
 Absorbed in their work, these Daemons adopted the mannerisms of their constituents, adapting to their sensibilities until it merged with the group identity.
 Which was why Silver Star trusted Silvera, grafts and all.

-“Please be aware, Designated Competition Areas remain in effect until nine PM Friday,” Silvera smiled warmly despite her augments.
-“Remember to formalize your voter-registration, lock-down exemptions, and travel plans.
-And now, a word from our President, Rebecca Bellen-Hanza.”
+“Please be aware, Designated Competition Areas remain in effect until nine PM Friday,” Silvera beamed despite her augments.
+“Be sure to formalize your voter-registration, lock-down exemptions, and travel plans.
+Here’s President Rebecca Bellen-Hanza with more.”

-Regal blues washed the gutter as a woman conquered the MegaHab walls.
-Wearing a dour stare, Rebecca looked like a statue carved from pink marble and scoured by blistering winds.
-A fitting look for Silver Star’s longest serving President.
+Regal blues washed the gutter as a woman dominated the MegaHabs.
+Wearing a dour stare, she looked like a statue carved from pink marble by blistering winds.

 “These twelve years have been an honor, and I hope to serve you another four,” splaying her hands on the table, Rebecca brought subtle attention to hundreds of signed documents.
-“My administration has always worked to protect Silver Star’s independence and strengthen your voices.
-Today, you choose your future once more.
-Whatever happens, whoever wins, I implore you to trust the outcome.
+“My administration has always worked to protect Silver Star’s independence and today you choose your future once again.
+Whatever happens, whoever wins, I ask you trust the outcome.
 Our democracy is strong, but so is hate and fear; let neither blind you.”

-No two people described the NeuralLink the same way, though it was a mainstay of modern life.
-Derek thought of it as a constellation in the unseen space above his brow or the inside of his skull.
-Each star was a NeuralLink chip like his own, a bridge between minds.
-He knew the rough direction of each, just like he knew where his hand was in the dark.
-When he focused on one, he felt someone breathe, sensed someone’s emotions, and glimpsed ephemeral thoughts.
+No two people described the NeuralLink the same way, even though it was a mainstay of modern life.
+Derek thought of it as a constellation inside his skull.
+Each star was another NeuralLink chip, a bridge between minds.
+He flet the rough direction of each, just like he knew where his hand was in the dark.
+When he focused on one, he felt someone breathe, sensed their mood, and glimpsed their thoughts.
 If he focused a little more, he could push his thoughts over.

 It was a miracle, which made him wonder when exactly he got used to it.